-Tips for Planting Pulse Crops
+What are Tips for Planting Pulse Crops?

 There are a few things to keep in mind when it comes to planting and cultivating pulse crops.
 Pulses grow best in cool, arid climates with limited rainfall.
 Plant them earlier in the year to reduce the risk of heat damage that can happen at temperatures higher than 82 degrees Fahrenheit.
 Often, March will be a good time to plant pulses.

 Plant pulse crop seeds one-half inch below the soil’s moisture line at a max depth of three inches, allowing the seeds to get the necessary amount of moisture to germinate.
 Germination begins when the soil temperature is 38 degrees Fahrenheit, with emergence following in about three weeks.
-Day length, air temperature, genetic variation and soil bacteria concentrations all influence the growth rate of pulses and progression through reproductive and vegetative stages.
+Day length, air temperature, genetic variation, and soil bacteria concentrations all influence the growth rate of pulses and progression through reproductive and vegetative stages.

-Lastly, don’t forget to watch out for pests, insects and diseases that can negatively impact yields and pulse production.
+Lastly, don’t forget to watch out for pests, insects, and diseases that can negatively impact yields and pulse production.
 Fungicide application can help with weed control and soil insecticides can keep away pests such as grasshoppers, wireworms and other insects.

 Are Inoculants Necessary for Pulse Production?